rjorton/MinION-COVID19/README.md

 ~orto01r/ont-guppy/bin/guppy_basecaller -i /path/to/fast5/folder -s /path/to/output/fastq/folder --flowcell FLO-MIN106 --kit SQK-LSK109 --qscore_filtering --min_qscore 7 -x cuda:0:100% -r
 ```

--x auto - it seems slightly quicker to use the auto option (although not 4 times as quick, given there are 4 GPUs):
+-x auto - it seems slightly quicker to use the auto option (although nowhere near 4 times as quick, given there are 4 GPUs):

 ```
 ~orto01r/ont-guppy/bin/guppy_basecaller -i /path/to/fast5/folder -s /path/to/output/fastq/folder --flowcell FLO-MIN106 --kit SQK-LSK109 --qscore_filtering --min_qscore 7 -x auto -r
 ```

 You will need to change the flowcell and kit to whatever was used, an alternative to the flowcell/kit is to use one of the provided config files.
-The default is to use the high accuracy mode (hac) config file, this can be overridden to the low accuracy mode (fast).
+The default is to use the high accuracy mode (hac) config file, this can be overridden to use the fast (lower accuracy mode).
 To specify a config file:

 ```
 ~orto01r/ont-guppy/bin/guppy_basecaller -i /path/to/fast5/folder -s /path/to/output/fastq/folder --config ~orto01r/ont-guppy/data/dna_r9.4.1_450bps_fast.cfg --qscore_filtering --min_qscore 7 -x auto -r
 ```

 Depending on the size of the dataset this could take a few hours - but it does give you a 0-100% progress bar on the terminal as it is going so you can estimate how long it will take.
-There are many options that could be tweaked to speed things up, some good sites I found are:
+There are many options that could be tweaked to potentially speed things up, (like chunk size, chunks per runner, etc) some good sites I found are:

 * [August-2019-consensus-accuracy-update](https://github.com/rrwick/August-2019-consensus-accuracy-update)
 * [Jetson Xavier basecalling notes](https://gist.github.com/sirselim/2ebe2807112fae93809aa18f096dbb94)